-INSIGHT-American quandary: how to secure weapons-grade minerals without China
+INSIGHT-American quandary: How to secure weapons-grade minerals without China

 Reviving domestic rare earths production has become a priority in Washington as relations with China, which dominates global supplies, have become increasingly frayed and U.S. lawmakers warn of the dangers of relying on a competitor for critical defense components.

-Even as the DOE has blacklisted MP Materials, the company is a candidate to receive up to $40 million in funding from the Pentagon, according to two sources familiar with the matter.
+Even as the DOE has blacklisted MP Materials, the company is a candidate to receive up to $40 million in funding from the Pentagon to produce light rare earths, according to two sources familiar with the matter.
+Light rare earths are the most-commonly used of the specialized materials.

 The DOE did not respond to requests for comment on the instruction to scientists or any potential conflict with Pentagon policy.